-3) You must take six credits of experiential education.
+- 3) You must take six credits of experiential education.
 The menu of eligible courses, not all of which are offered every year, is contained in the Course Selection Guide.
 Completion of the Lawyering Lab during your first year at BU Law satisfies one experiential education credit.
-This requirement provides a great opportunity for you to apply your substantive knowledge in simulation courses, externships, clinics and other application-based experiences.
+This requirement provides a great opportunity for you to apply your substantive knowledge in simulation courses, externships, clinics and other practice-oriented experiences.
 As noted above, a course used to satisfy the upper-class writing requirement or the professional responsibility degree requirements cannot be applied to the experiential education requirement.
-This is especially significant for students who seek to apply a clinic seminar to their professional responsibility requirement, as only the fieldwork component of the clinic will be eligible for the experiential education requirement.

-4) Students must complete the online, self-paced Business Fundamentals program or optout of the requirement by attaining a score of 84% or better on the pre-course exam.
+This is especially significant for students who seek to apply a clinic seminar to their professional responsibility requirement; for these students, only the fieldwork component of the clinic will count toward the experiential education requirement (students in a year long clinic the spring seminar will count towards the experiential requirement). - 4) Students must complete the online, self-paced Business Fundamentals program or optout of the requirement by attaining a score of 84% or better on the pre-course exam.
 You must enroll in the program as a course during the summer, fall, or spring term.
 Mastery of the material covered in Business Fundamentals will be very useful to you as you tackle upper level courses such as Corporations.
 Thus, we strongly encourage students to complete this program the summer following the 1L year.

-NOTE: In addition, to comply with ABA, New York, and some other state bar requirements, you must complete 64 credits of in-class, faculty-directed while at BU Law.
+NOTE: In addition, to comply with ABA, New York, and some other state bar requirements, you must complete 64 in-class, faculty-directed credits while at BU Law.
 The following do not count toward the 64 credit minimum: non-graded credits for journal work; moot court direction; courses taken outside of the law school; externship program fieldwork; independent studies; and semesters in practice.